Beyond Foundations

 Classes

-Five 90 minute classes happening every 4-5 weeks.
+There will be six 90 minute (online) classes, once every 4-5 weeks.
 Class recordings will be available for “lifetime access”.
-Times based on survey.
-Pixeloom is an optional standalone class and not included in the five mentioned above.
+Times will be based on a survey (see below).

 Office Hours